 There are two publishing services companies that have received mostly positive reviews in my networks:

-- CreateSpace: This is the self-publishing services arm of Amazon.com.
-Seems to be providing good customer service and is quite popular with new authors.
+- Kindle Direct Publishing/CreateSpace: These two entities comprise the self-publishing services arm of Amazon.com.
+Amazon started with CreateSpace and it still operates for print books, but I understand they are planning to move all the operations into KDP, which is currently processing books self-published only to ebook format.
+Amazon seems to be providing good customer service and is quite popular with new authors.
 Their printing is not the absolute best, though.

 I have published one poetry collection with them and was happy with the results.
 I did not use any of their in-house publishing services, though, since I can do my own (editing and design/layout).

 - Lulu: Lulu has been around for a number of years and has a good reputation for not ripping off authors, but any time a company offers “free” anything, including publishing, I am a bit skeptical.
 I’m seeing mixed reviews for them, but I get the impression that they are about equivalent to Amazon’s services.
 I do not have any personal experience using their system.